Benefits of a business account

 For example, they sometimes come with some kind of accounting or invoicing service, or can integrate with existing software.
 This allows you to streamline your business finances, again saving you time and making it easier to keep track of what clients you should chase for payment.

-Some also offer dedicated customer service, which can come very handy in case anything goes wrong.
+Some also offer dedicated customer service, which can come in very handy if anything goes wrong.

 Business accounts don’t have to be complicated